A new kind of Preventative Maintenance

 How do I determine what the maximum amperage is of the mounting hardware when replacing a breaker and/or moving up in amperage?

-What are the AIC ratings of each breaker?
+What are the AIC ratings of each breaker at your designated voltage?

 When one breaker is in need of replacement at a facility, all the above and more must be asked, but that does not take into consideration all of the ramifications that can exist in a facility with obsolete equipment.